 3. What are examples?

-Common examples of class 1 petty offenses in Colorado include:
+Prior to March 1, 2022, common examples of class 1 petty offenses in Colorado included:

 - Theft of property (CRS ), if the property is valued at less than $50

 - Check fraud (CRS 18-5-205), if the amount is less than $50